GAIA-UNIL/G2S/README.md

 Progress and final duration no longer have to be inferred from the plain log.
 Interfaces can poll structured `progress_<job>` and `meta_<job>` text artifacts through the existing text-download protocol, while `-showLogs` can tail `log_<job>` and `warning_<job>` for live display without making the server stateful.

+The server remains stateless for reporting delivery.
+It only exposes current artifact contents; each interface keeps its own per-job read cursors such as `log_offset` and `warning_offset` so only newly appended text is displayed on each poll.

 Human-readable algorithm logs are also being standardized around explicit sections:

 - `INPUT`: each successfully loaded image/grid and its resolved dimensions, variable count, encoding, and variable-type summary
-- `PARAM`: effective parameter values actually used after parsing and defaulting
+- `PARAM`: effective parameter values actually used after parsing and defaulting, including path-optimization flags when the algorithm accepts them
 - `OUTPUT`: each written result artifact and its final dimensions/encoding

 That keeps the chronological log useful for operators while the structured sidecars remain the source of truth for progress and final metadata.

+The current `-wPO` logging convention is intentionally explicit:

+- `qs` logs `path_optimization=true|false` because the flag is parsed and used by the simulation path logic
+- `snesim` logs `path_optimization_requested=true|false` so operators can see the requested CLI flag even though the current scaffold does not expose an effective path-optimization mode in the same way as QS

 ## Server data protocol hardening